 The theory of streaks does have virulent opponents.
 Some vociferously hate my theory.
 A clear majority of them haters represent the core of gambling authors, developer, vendors, system distributors… and the like.
 The group also includes casino agents who are paid to attack me.
 When the attacks in public places don't succeed, the haters can't take it anymore!
 They attack me directly, in my forums, or in email messages.
 To the attacks I say: Resquiant in pace!

 Only computers can count 100% accurately every card.
-It is fairly easy to write special blackjack software, but nobody is allowed with a computer inside the casino.
+It is fairly easy to write special blackjack software.
+Even a spreadsheet can be set up to record every card dealt and deduct 1 from total of that particular value.
+Problem is, nobody is allowed with a computer inside the casino.
 Yours truly did write such software way back when his compilers were 16-bit.
 But the program was not meant for use in brick-and-mortar casinos.
 The software was meant for online play only.

 There was an initial time when gamblers believed that the Internet gambling was legitimate and honest.
 NOT!
 Most gamblers learned quickly that the online casinos were grossly fraudulent.
 You played for fun (without real money) — you won huge amounts of "money".
 When you played for real money — the online bandits took the shirt off your back!
 It happened to me and to many other online gamblers.
 I wrote several articles on my website about fraudulent online gambling and Internet casinos.